TimoSavi/ceif/docs/manual.md

 ### User rc-file
 Some defaults can be read from user specific rc-file ~/.ceifrc.
 File has variable-value pairs separated by whitespace.
 Comments start with #.
 These values can be overriden by command options and saved forest data (read using option -r).
+Note that file given with option -g overrides options given before -g.

 Following variables are supported: